How are patients admitted?

 What is NeuroStar® TMS Therapy?

-The NeuroStar® Transcranial Magnetic Stimulation (TMS) Therapy system is the first and only device of its kind to be cleared for the treatment of depression by the U.S. Food and Drug Administration (October 2008).
+The NeuroStar® Transcranial Magnetic Stimulation (TMS) Therapy system is the first and only device of its kind to be approved for the treatment of depression by the U.S. Food and Drug Administration (October 2008).
 The device is clinically proven for the treatment of major depression in adults who have failed to achieve satisfactory improvement from prior antidepressant medication.

 NeuroStar® TMS Therapy is a 40-minute outpatient procedure that is prescribed by a psychiatrist, does not require anesthesia or sedation, and patients remain awake and alert.
 The treatment is typically administered five days a week for 4-6 weeks.